qstudio/clauded/README.md

 > **A comprehensive framework to control and guide Claude's behavior for safety and productivity**

+**Latest Update:** Added CLAUDED! marker to all Claude outputs for better visibility and testing.

 ## 🎯 **Core Goals**

 Clauded is a **Claude Taming System** designed to make Claude more thoughtful, transparent, and reliable.
 It's not about blocking responses, but about enhancing them with self-evaluation and confidence scoring.